jsjung00/sunshine_worker_productivity/README.md

 Code for Sunshine Effects on Worker Productivity

-Code structure: all code is in the jupyter notebook.
-Each regression is commented by headers.
+Code structure: All of the code is in the IPython noteboon- the various components of the scripts are commented by headers.